-CAMP LIBERTY, Iraq (Army News Service, Dec.
-20, 2007) - Under the clear, morning sky of a promising new day in Baghdad, the 4th Infantry Division took the reins of Multi-National Division Baghdad from the 1st Cavalry Division during a transfer of authority ceremony here yesterday.
+CAMP LIBERTY, Iraq - Under the clear, morning skies of a promising new day in Baghdad, the 4th Infantry Division took the reins of Multi-National Division -- Baghdad from the 1st Cavalry Division during a transfer of authority ceremony here Dec.
+19.

-Lt.
-Gen. Odierno said the battle in Iraq changed significantly during the last year and the success could be directly linked to the 1st Cav.
+Odierno said that the battle in Iraq changed significantly during the last year and the success could be directly linked to the 1st Cav.
 Div.'s efforts in and around Baghdad.

-The general said all Soldiers of the First Team should be proud of what they accomplished during their tenure here.
-He said the Soldiers had a direct positive impact on the Iraqi people's day-to-day lives, which is apparent by the increased activity in all the Baghdad market places, street traffic, numerous soccer games played in all the local neighborhoods, and the smiles on the children's faces.
+Odierno said all Soldiers of the First Team should be proud of what they accomplished during their tenure in Baghdad.
+He said the Soldiers had a direct positive impact on the Iraqi people's day-to-day lives, which is apparent by the increased activity in all the Baghdad market places, traffic on the streets, numerous soccer games played in all the local neighborhoods, and the smiles on the children's faces.

-Maj.
-Gen. Fil then thanked the Iraqi Army soldiers saying the success of the First Team came because of a partnership between the Iraqi and coalition forces.
+Fil then thanked the Iraqi Army soldiers that the success of the First Team came with a partnership between the Iraqi and Coalition Forces.

 "We have done this in partnership.
-Whatever progress we have made, whatever success we have secured, is a testimony to that partnership and the result of our combined strengths," he said.
+Whatever progress we have made, whatever success we have secured, is a testimony to that partnership and the result of our combined strengths."

 Maj.
 Gen. Jeffery Hammond, commanding general, 4th Inf.
 Div., uncased his colors and assumed command of the MND-B mission as the division colors changed position in the honor guard procession.

 "As we, the 4th Inf.
 Div., return to Baghdad for our third deployment, we truly feel we have two homes.
 One in Fort Hood, Texas, and our other is clearly here in Baghdad.
-We look forward to once again serving with our Iraqi brothers," he said.
+We look forward to once again serving with our Iraqi brothers.

-With obvious pride in the troops of his new command, Maj.
-Gen. Hammond closed by thanking the 1st Cav.
-Div. for their efforts in providing a smooth transition with the 4th Inf.
+With obvious pride in the troops of his new command, Hammond closed by thanking the 1st Cav.
+Div. for their great efforts in providing a smooth transition with the 4th Inf.
 Div. and took a moment to recognize all the forces that make up MND-B.

 "To Maj.
 Gen. Fil and the 1st Cav.
-Div., magnificent job... your steadfast and loyal efforts have improved security across Baghdad, but more important, I see hope for the future.
+Div., magnificent job.
+Your Steadfast and Loyal efforts have improved security across Baghdad, but more important, I see hope for the future.
 We must build on this and continue progress.
 We still face determined enemies who threaten peace and security.
 There is still much work ahead.
-Our job, alongside our Iraqi counterparts, is to provide stable security and set conditions for improving life in Baghdad.," Maj.
-Gen. Hammond said.
-"This, we will do as a team... it is my honor to represent the men and women of Multi-National Division Baghdad."
+Our job, alongside our Iraqi counterparts, is to provide stable security and set conditions for improving life in Baghdad.